 As a servicemember or military family member you should be aware of your memorial benefits before you need them.
 The following information is presented to assist you in dealing with the loss of a servicemember or veteran.

-In return for the supreme sacrifices that you and your family make as part of the Armed Forces, The Department of Veterans Affairs (VA) provides Memorial and Burial services for eligible active duty, reserve, and veteran members.
-Burial benefits available include a grave site in any of the 120 national cemeteries with available space, opening and closing of the grave, perpetual care, a Government headstone or marker, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.
+The Department of Veterans Affairs (VA) provides memorial and burial services for eligible active duty, reserve, and veteran members.
+Burial benefits available include a grave site in any of the 136 national cemeteries with available space, opening and closing of the grave, perpetual care, a headstone or marker, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.
 Reimbursement payments are also available for transport of remains, as well as a burial allowance.
 Cremated remains are buried or inurned in national cemeteries in the same manner and with the same honors as casketed remains.
 In addition veterans and military retirees are entitled to military funeral honors.